About

 2022

-Yale University Press: Jazmin Lopez about The Great Dane
+Yale University Radio's The Museum of Non-Visible Art: Jazmin Lopez about The Great Dane

 ARTFORUM Must See: Jazmin Lopez: The Great Dane